rm-dr/copper/README.md

 - [ ] Deletion could take a while.
 Will our request time out?
 - [ ] Clippy
 - [ ] What if we panic when an unfinished blob is dropped? (log)
-- [ ] Structs for big returns in dataset api
 - [ ] Which locks should be async?

 ## 📦 Logging cleanup